-STEP 4: You are officially registered with UCA Disability Support Services
+STEP 4: You are officially registered with the UCA Disability Resource Center

 when: You have submitted appropriate documentation of disability.

-STEP 5: Once DSS forms and documentation of disability are received, DSS
+STEP 5: Once DRC forms and documentation of disability are received, the DRC

 will process your request.
 Average processing time is 2-3 business

 days.
-Please call DSS to confirm when your letters will be ready for
+Please call the DRC to confirm when your letters will be ready for

 STEP 6: Visit with your instructors during office hours (as listed within his or